 For more info on Bethany College, see Bethany College

-Learn more about higher Swedish education in the USA: Lär dig svenska / Study Swedish
+Learn more about higher Swedish education in the USA: Lär dig svenska / Study Swedish and,

 learning Swedish on all levels: Swedish language programs